yiping-allison/ecs160-fuzz-testing/README.md

 ### Docker Images & Containers

-The `afl-docker` given to us for HW4 is a Docker Image.
-Docker Images are not the same as a Docker Container.
+The `afl-docker` given to us for HW4 is a Docker Image; Docker Images are not the same as Docker Containers.

 A Docker Image is a snapshot of container.
 It's built on layers which describe the environment to run the container.
-Therefore, a docker image is immutable.

 A Container is a running _instance_ of an Image.
 They're portable encapsulations of an environment which run the applications provided.

-**If you run `docker ps`, and you see no Docker container running, you must run the Docker container first using:**
+**If you use the command, `docker ps`, and you see no Docker container running, you must run the Docker container first using:**

 `docker run --security-opt seccomp=unconfined -it caseycas/afl-docker`